choigabin/choigabin/README.md

 #### __Hi there, I'm gabin! 👋🏻__
 I'm studying development with the dream of becoming a full stack developer.

-- 📚 Study ; Django, php, Node js
+- 📚 Study ; Django, php, Vue.js
 - 🌱 Dream ; Full Stack Developer
 - ✨ Goal  ; Commit once a day